kartik-v/bootstrap-star-rating/README.md

 _string_ the CSS Class to apply to the caption displayed, when clear button is clicked.
 Defaults to `label label-default`.

 #### captionElement
-_DOM element_ the container element selector for displaying the caption.
-Defaults to a `div` container with `.caption` class inside the rating control.
+_string_ the identifier for the container element selector for displaying the caption.
+Defaults to the `div` container with `.caption` class inside the rating control.

 #### clearElement
-_DOM element_ the container element selector for displaying the clear button.
-Defaults to a `div` container with `.clear-rating` class inside the rating control.
+_string_ the identifier for the container element selector for displaying the clear button.
+Defaults to the `div` container with `.clear-rating` class inside the rating control.

 ### Plugin Events
 The plugin supports these events: